Working with Adult Social Care clients

 Independent Lives is the council’s commissioned direct payment support service to support clients who have a PA.

-Adult Social Care Leaflets and factsheets
+Adult Social Care leaflets and factsheets

 Safeguarding and mental capacity of clients